AbdollahRida/AbdollahRida.github.io/_pages/cv.md

 Objective
 ======
-To combine my innovation skills with knowledge of cutting-edge technology as a summer intern in the finance sector.
+To combine my innovation skills with knowledge of cutting-edge technology as an intern in the finance sector.

 Education
 ======
-* *Polytechnician Engineer Program*, **École polytechnique**, 2016 - 2020
+* *Polytechnician Engineer Program*, **École polytechnique**, 2016 - 2020:
+  Financial Mathematics - Operations Research - Machine/Deep Learning - Statistics \& Risk Analysis}

+  Additional education through seminars in: Architecture, Private and Administrative Law, Public Finances, Market Research,                Company and Injury Assessment.

 Work experience
 ======
+* __June 2018 - September 2018__: Assistant Model Risk Manager, **BNP Paribas**, *Paris*
+  * Member of the RISK Independent Review and Control team (RISK IRC) tasked with studying new and innovative credit risk modeling  solutions.
+  * Independent review of several used models.
+Model challenging using cutting-edge mathematical techniques.
+  * Study of several state-of-the-art methods and implementation within the BNP-Paribas framework.
+  * Deployment and implementation of a complete Machine Learning solution for credit scoring and probability of default prediction within BASEL III.

 * __July 2017 - August 2017__: Consultant, **Al Amana Microfinance**, *Morocco*
   * Member of the marketing team tasked to study the feasibility of a micro-loan for small Moroccan cooperative companies
   * Led a market research and benchmarking in the micro-finance sector